 The Pink City and the capital of Rajasthan, Jaipur is a city filled with palaces and history echoing from every corner.
 The grandeur of forts and palaces draws various tourists from across the globe.
 Often, Jaipur along with two fabulous states of Agra and Delhi make up a Golden Triangle Circuit to which every tourist crave to explore.
 This city flaunts a colourful and vibrant culture dotted with lively festivals.
 This city has also emerged as one of the most modern cities all over India.

-Day 1 in Jaipur, you get to explore famous attractions such as Amber Fort, Jantar Mantar, City Palace, and Hawa Mahal.
+Day 13 in Jaipur, you get to explore famous attractions such as Amber Fort, Jantar Mantar, City Palace, and Hawa Mahal.
 You can proceed to these places after having a heavy breakfast at the hotel.
-This will be followed by an overnight stay at the hotel.

 Amber or Amer Fort in Jaipur is a grand and one of the spectacular UNESCO World Heritage Sites located in one of the hills of Jaipur.
 This marvellous palace was commissioned in the year 1592 by Raja Man Singh and was later completed by his successor Jai Singh.
 Amer Fort reflects the great Mughal architecture, and it is brilliantly beautified by various gems like Jalis and semi-precious stones.